iamfaiz123/iamfaiz123/README.md

 Hey there!!
 Greetings :wave:

-i am Faizal , a graduate(2022) currently employed in Cognizant as program analyst trainee :trollface:
+i am Faizal , a graduate(2022) currently employed in Rappidinnovation as a Rust developer  :trollface:

 what i do?
 well in my free time i solve questions on leetcode and awaits competition on codecheff :yum: